Summer League Starts SATURDAY July 1 More info HERE.

 Lee, I know you like plus/minus statistics: When Maxiel was on the floor last year, Detroit was -5.9.
 When off the floor, -4.5.
 Maxiel's net rating is a -1.4.
 When Jerebko was on the floor last year, Detroit was -3.4.
 When off the floor, -7.2.
 Jerebko's net rating is +3.8.
 This seems to indicate that Jerebko is more effective than Maxiel.

 Stats do lie you know.
 JJ started for us most of the first half of the year, where of course we got most of our wins.
 And this was as a small forward.
 Any more such stats you need explained?
 Meanwhile, how about some opinions on JJ's abilitiy to guard power forwards.

 JJ is excellent at guarding power forwards.

+This I just have to strongly disagree with.
+No size for the job.
+Shortly, if JJ get minutes, we will be able to debate this game by game.
 PS, if JJ does not get minutes, I bet you its me who says he should get a shot at playing time.
 I imagine you will be saying the coach knows best from what he sees in practice.
 Anyway, not long from now, just a week plus change before the first game.

+Yea, I have very low expectations for this year's Pistons (as far as wins and losses go), but I am still very excited to see how the season unfolds.
 It seems like there are a lot of question marks as far as lineups and rotations go.
 This is a far change from recent seasons when Detroit was setting records for the most games with the same starting lineup (Billups, Hamilton, Prince, Wallace, Wallace).